Shanikah-Boyce/Building-an-Automated-CI-CD-Pipeline-with-AWS-for-Java-Web-Applications/README.md

 By leveraging CodeBuild’s native integration with AWS services and customizing the environment, the pipeline was fully automated.
 The result was a secure, reliable, and efficient CI/CD system that accelerated deployment timelines, reduced manual overhead, and ensured consistent, production-ready builds.

 ### Automated Build & Deployment Pipeline with AWS CodeBuild, CodeDeploy and CloudFormation

-To establish a fully automated CI/CD pipeline, infrastructure was provisioned using AWS CloudFormation, including an EC2 instance and its associated networking resources.
-Deployment automation was achieved through a combination of AWS CodeBuild and AWS CodeDeploy, with supporting scripts and configuration files developed in Visual Studio Code.

-Several shell scripts were created to automate server setup and lifecycle management:
-- install_dependencies.sh- installed Apache and Tomcat, configuring Apache as a reverse proxy.
-- start_server.sh- ensured both services started automatically and restarted on reboot.
-- stop_server.sh- safely stopped services to prevent deployment conflicts.

-Deployment orchestration was defined in appspec.yml, which mapped files and specified lifecycle hooks for CodeDeploy.
+Deployment automation was finalized using AWS CodeDeploy, completing the CI/CD pipeline initiated with CodeBuild.
+Once builds were successfully executed, packaged artifacts—including application files and lifecycle scripts—were stored in Amazon S3 and retrieved during deployment.
+This ensured a consistent and reliable handoff between build and deployment stages.

+Deployment orchestration was governed by the appspec.yml file, which mapped files and defined lifecycle hooks for phased operations such as install, start, and stop.
+These phases were supported by custom shell scripts: `install_dependencies.sh` installed Apache and Tomcat, with Apache configured as a reverse proxy; `start_server.sh` ensured services launched automatically and restarted on reboot; and `stop_server.sh` safely halted services to prevent deployment conflicts.

+To enable targeted and scalable deployments, an AWS CodeDeploy application and deployment group were configured with appropriate IAM roles.
+EC2 instances were tagged with `role=webserver`, allowing new instances with matching tags to be automatically included in future deployments.
+The CodeDeploy agent was installed on each EC2 instance and kept up to date via AWS Systems Manager, ensuring long-term reliability and reducing maintenance overhead.

+Deployment success was verified through the EC2 instance’s Public IPv4 DNS, confirming that all components were correctly installed and operational.
+CodeDeploy’s integration with EC2 and support for lifecycle hooks enabled controlled, phased rollouts that minimized risk and improved deployment confidence.

+An early deployment failure caused by outdated scripts underscored the importance of aligning build and deployment artifacts.
+This experience reinforced the need for end-to-end validation across the pipeline to maintain integrity, reduce errors, and ensure consistent, production-ready deployments.

 [image](https://github.com/user-attachments/assets/e30a7819-3c34-45e2-b606-7bd00578627f)

-The buildspec.yml file packaged all necessary deployment assets, including lifecycle scripts, into a build artifact for CodeDeploy.
 ![Screenshot 2025-05-07 144842](https://github.com/user-attachments/assets/3ce61412-7a68-43f4-93d8-40e2a90e4872)

-An AWS CodeDeploy application and deployment group were configured, with IAM roles granting the required permissions.
-The EC2 instance was tagged with role=webserver, enabling targeted deployments and seamless scalability, new instances with matching tags automatically became deployment targets.

-The CodeDeploy agent was installed and configured on the EC2 instance, with automatic updates managed via AWS Systems Manager to ensure long-term reliability.
-Deployment artifacts were stored in S3 and pulled during deployment, with successful verification via the EC2 instance’s Public IPv4 DNS.

-CodeDeploy was selected for its tight integration with EC2 and support for lifecycle hooks, which allowed deployments to be orchestrated in phases—install, start, stop—ensuring smooth rollouts.
-An early deployment failure due to outdated scripts underscored the importance of aligning build and deployment artifacts, reinforcing the value of end-to-end validation in automated pipelines.

 ![Screenshot 2025-05-07 160512](https://github.com/user-attachments/assets/f1817f5b-b9b9-446a-803f-3ca0ce97b683)